scalacenter/sprees/README.md

 Jon Pretty (aka [@propensive][propensive]) will also be present to assist participants.

 Want to add your project to the list?
-Please send us a PR :)
+Please send us a PR :) Note that you must (1)

 We advise project maintainers to prepare a list of issues that are newcomer-friendly.

 [MasseGuillaume]: https://github.com/MasseGuillaume